1Password/for-open-source/README.md

 4. Create a pull request and fill out the template with the requested details.

 ## Requirements
-To apply, you need to be a project lead or a core contributor for an active open source project that is at least 30 days old.
+To apply, you need to be a core contributor for an active open source project that is at least 30 days old.
 We’ll also accept applications from the organisers of community meetups and events, as well as some conferences.

 Open source projects need to use a standard open source license and must be non-commercial.
 Your project should not have paid support or pay contributors.
 If you or your company work on commercial projects, consider [1Password Business](https://1password.com/business/).
-For example, AgileBits has several open source projects, but wouldn't qualify for a free team account because it's a business.

 If you're not sure if your project meets these requirements, please contact our support team at opensource@1password.com.

 ## Membership details
-* You'll receive two renewable years of [1Password Teams](https://1password.com/teams).
+* You'll receive a membership to [1Password Teams](https://1password.com/teams).
 * You can invite core contributors to your team account.
 * Team members can use the 1Password apps on all devices — Mac, Windows, iOS, Android, Linux, Chrome OS and web.
-* All app updates are free while your membership is active.
-* Your membership can be renewed every two years if your project still meets the requirements.
-Email us at opensource@1password.com 30 days before your membership ends.
+* Your membership does not expire.
+If you signed up before November 26, 2021, please email us at opensource@1password.com to convert your two-year memberhsip into a non-expiring one.
 * Memberships cannot be transferred or sold.

 We'll review all requests and accept them at our discretion.
 If accepted, your project may be listed below.
+Memberhips may be canceled if accounts are found to no longer meet the requirements.

 -----